-Digital transformation refers to a process that helps a company integrate digital technologies throughout its operations to simplify employees’ work and improve overall performance.
+Digital transformation refers to a process that helps a company integrate digital technologies throughout its operations to simplify employees’ work and improve the overall performance.

-The difference between digitalization and digital transformation
+The difference between digitalization and digital transformation:

 Not so long ago, businesses stored all their documents physically on paper.
-Whether handwritten or typed, business’ data was kept in analog form: collected or shared using physical documents like papers and binders.
+Whether handwritten or typed, business’ data was kept in an analog form: collected or shared using physical documents like papers and binders.
 Then computers became widespread and most businesses began converting their paper documents into digital computer files.
 This is called digitization.
 It is the process of converting information from analog to digital.